strangerstudios/pmpro-woocommerce/readme.txt

 == Changelog ==

 = .2 =
 * Added per level pricing to the edit product page.
-(Thanks, jessicaoros)
+(Thanks, jessica o)

 = .1 =
 * This is the initial version of the plugin.